arogozhnikov/demuxalot/README.md

   - so you just go straight to demultiplexing
   - demuxlet solves this case
 - Bead arrays (aka SNP arrays aka DNA microarrays) are super cheap and practically more relevant
-  - you get information about 50k to 650k most common SNPs, and that's only a small fraction, but you also pay very little
+  - you get information about ~650k most common SNPs, and that's only a small fraction, but you also pay very little
   - this case is covered by `demuxalot` (this package)
   - [Illumina's video](https://www.youtube.com/watch?v=lVG04dAAyvY) about this technology

 ## Why is it worth refining genotypes?

-SNP array provides up to ~650k (as of 2021) positions in the genome.
+SNP array provides up to ~650k positions in the genome.
 Around 20-30% of them would be specific for a genotype (i.e. deviate from majority).

-- Each genotype has around 10 times more SNV (single nucleotide variations) that are not captured by array.
-Some of this missing SNPs are very valuable for demultiplexing
+Each genotype has around 10 times more SNV (single nucleotide variations) that are not captured by array.
+Some of these missing SNPs are very valuable for demultiplexing.

 ## What's special power of demuxalot?